 I let my food sit too long before eating it and the fried nuggets cooled off and got a little more chewy than optimal, but they were still very good.
 The side salad with ranch dressing was surprisingly delicious even after sitting for awhile.
 The grilled nuggets weren’t that tasty and didn’t look as awesome as I expected.
-They were kind of bland and dry too.
-For comparison, KFC is a much better option for grilled chicken if you’re in the mood for it.
+They were kind of bland and dry without my homemade dipping sauce.
+The KFC low carb grilled chicken is a better option if you’re in the mood for it.

-At about 660 Calories and 15 net carbs it was a satisfying order.
-I was just disappointed in myself in waiting so long to eat it and the grilled nuggets were kind of a downer.
+At about 660 Calories and 15 net carbs it was a filling meal.
+I was just disappointed in myself in waiting so long to eat the fried nuggets and the grilled nuggets were a downer.

-For my second order, I tried their bunless Spicy Chicken Deluxe sandwich and their bunless Grilled Chicken Club sandwich.
+For my second order, I tried their bunless Spicy Chicken Deluxe and their bunless Grilled Chicken Club.